AMS0211/Random-Password-Creation-/README.md

 # Random-Password-Creation-
-This project is creating a random Password using the name and using the integer from 1 - 24
+This project is creating a random Password using the name and the integer values from 1 - 24 Year 1 project for Computer Scoence Students.